ddotcodes/100-days-of-code/log.md

 ### Day 44 :December 19, 2019

 **Today's Progress**: Today i learned CSS grid and  some advanced concepts in CSS

+### Day 45 :December 20, 2019

+**Today's Progress**: Today i learned javascript and how to build responsive website